asoliman92/tegdiW_oriM/README.md

 real time and performance is of an essence.

 - System is designed for heavy read load, and I was favoring performance for reading to writing.
-- I'm sacrificing Immutability for performance to update it in place.
+- I'm sacrificing Immutability for performance to update it in place and to be able to have multiple references for same object.
 - Maintaining multiple references for the object to get it quicker.

 ### Overview